 A. We believe that all electricians should be up front with their pricing.
 Time and material pricing leaves you with no idea of the actual cost of the work that is being done until the job is finished.
 There is also a real advantage to the service company to send someone slow or inexperienced because the longer it takes to complete the job …. well, you get the idea.
 We use Straight Forward Pricing ™ which means you know the exact price before any work even begins.

 A. A successful business has to cover all the costs they incur on a daily basis or they will not be in business for very long.
-It is just not logical to believe that a service company is willing to pay a technician’s labor, plus overhead, to come out to your home or office in a company owned vehicle for free, unless they plan to make up those costs in other ways on your invoice.
+It is just not logical to believe that a service company is willing to pay a electrician’s labor, plus overhead, to come out to your home or office in a company owned vehicle for free, unless they plan to make up those costs in other ways on your invoice.
 Reasoning then follows that you may also be paying for a dispatch fee that the company was not able to claim because of a previously lost sale.
 At Blue Crest Electric Ltd. we are up front about all our costs.
 We believe in full disclosure and do not hide our dispatch fee in your invoice where you may not recognize it.

 A. Proper lighting makes a huge difference in making a space more enjoyable to use.
-Relying on years of experience and some pretty sophisticated and specialized tools, our technicians are experts in finding ways to bring power to difficult locations and can also present you with various lighting options.
+Relying on years of experience and some pretty sophisticated and specialized tools, our electricians are experts in finding ways to bring power to difficult locations and can also present you with various lighting options.

-A. While it may make sense to accept this kind of favor for some home renovation work, we strongly recommend you call an electrical contractor for repairs to your electrical system.
+A. While it may make sense to accept this kind of favour for some home renovation work, we strongly recommend you call an electrical contractor for repairs to your electrical system.
 Unlike a certified electrician, a contractor licensed with the BC Safety Authority is bonded and must carry insurance policies that will protect you should anything go wrong.
 He is able to purchase the necessary permits which means the work is regulated and inspected.
 Most electrical alterations to your home, without a permit, are illegal and may jeopardize your home insurance policy or affect its resale value, not to mention your family’s safety.
 If you happen to live in an apartment or strata complex you must also abide by strata rules which prohibit any electrical work be done by anyone other than an electrical contractor.
 After all, anything that puts you at risk will also affect all your neighbours.
 Perhaps your cousin would consider helping you paint.

 A. The hot tub is a popular choice for homeowners who want to create a backyard oasis.
 Correctly installed, this addition is a welcome retreat at the end of a busy day.
 Incorrect wiring can spell disaster, as water, electricity and naked people are not compatible elements.
 This is why we strongly urge you to call in a trained professional for this installation.
 One of our electricians will do a load calculation using the Canadian Electrical Code to check if upgrading your panel is even required and make the necessary connections for you.
 Your new hot tub should give you years of safe and worry free enjoyment.